School official admits lapse in judgment over avalanche deaths

 UTSUNOMIYA, Japan, March 29, Kyodo

-A school official responsible for the ill-fated mountaineering lesson at a ski resort in eastern Japan admitted Wednesday to a lapse in judgment in going ahead with an exercise that led to the deaths of seven students and a teacher in an avalanche.
+A school official responsible for an ill-fated mountaineering lesson at a ski resort in eastern Japan admitted Wednesday to a lapse in judgment in going ahead with the exercise that led to the deaths of seven students and a teacher in an avalanche.

-"At the time, we judged that it was absolutely safe, but now that's something I must really regret," Shuichi Inose, adviser of the mountaineering club at Otawara High School, said at a press conference.
+"At the time we judged that it was absolutely safe, but now that this kind of incident occurred, it is something I must really regret," Shuichi Inose, adviser to the mountaineering club at Otawara High School, said at the first press conference to be held following Monday's disaster.

-An avalanche that occurred in the mountain near the ski resort in the town of Nasu, Tochigi Prefecture, on Monday morning killed the seven boys and teacher from the school's competitive mountaineering club during snow-wading training.
+An avalanche that occurred on the mountain near the ski resort in the town of Nasu, Tochigi Prefecture, on Monday morning killed the boys and their teacher, members of the school's competitive mountaineering club.
+The students were undergoing training to learn how to walk through deep snow at the time of the avalanche.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.